master916/TPT2-Scripts/README.md

 Auto_Asteroid_Farming

-Description: Farms asteroids with a simple timer to change timing change variable Delete_Cycle_Timer (default 60 here) to disred time between deleting an asteroid and scaning a new one.
+Description: Farms asteroids with a simple timer to change timing change variable Delete_Cycle_Timer (default 60 here) to disired time between deleting an asteroid and scaning a new one.

 Impulse: M